 Since suicide happens every day, people have taken different views about suicide and the eternal consequences for people who take their own lives.
 Ethicists and theologians differ on their views about suicide because neither the Old Testament nor the New Testament explicitly condemns suicide.

 Most Christians are highly influenced by the views of Augustine and Thomas Aquinas on their view of suicide.
 Although the early Church Fathers allowed the taking of one’s life under certain circumstances, Augustine believed that suicide was not allowed in any circumstance.
 He believed that anyone who took his or her own life was beyond repentance because that person had violated the sixth commandment which clearly states “You shall not murder” (Exodus 20:13).

 Thomas Aquinas believed that suicide was an unnatural act, one that denied Jesus’ command that one should love oneself (Mark 12:31).
-Aquinas also believed that taking one’s life was against God’s will because only God has the power to take life.
+Aquinas also believed that taking one’s life was against God’s will because only God has the right to take life.

 The views of Augustine and Aquinas have influenced the theology of the Catholic Church and the views of many Christians today.
 However, society today is becoming more lenient toward suicide.
 Today people talk about “Death-with-Dignity,” and “Aid in Dying” as options for people who are terminally ill.
 In these cases the terminally ill person receives medicine to shorten the dying process.

 The Hemlock Society is a national right-to-die organization which promotes euthanasia.
 Other organizations have promoted physician assisted suicide as an end-of-life option.